GAIA-X4PLC-AAD/idsa-environment/README.md

 2. `apply_azure_storage-classes.ps1`
 3. `apply_broker.ps1`, `apply_daps.ps1`

-If you are using AWS, you maybe need to change some things in order to get the deployment scripts working, e.g. the storage-class files.
+## How to delete the deployed containers
 In order to delete the broker and daps k8s deployments, simply run the `delete_namespace.ps1` script.
 It will take a while until everything is deleted, though.

+## Tips
-We recommend to use a k8s IDE like Lens.
+We recommend to use a k8s-based IDE like Lens.
+Managing and debugging k8s units is a lot easier using one.